Abbilville/esempeha-se/README.md

 ## System Overview

-Esempeha Search is a Django-based web application that functions as a specialized search engine for medical information.
+Esempeha Search is a Django-based web application that functions as a specialized search engine for science facts information.
 It utilizes OpenSearch for efficient indexing and searching of documents and integrates a Large Language Model (LLM) via the HuggingFace Inference API to provide AI-generated summaries for search queries.

 ### Architecture